samtron1412/docs/tech/it/it-term.md

 programming language design, as a proof of concept, as software art, or as a joke.

-## Dynamic Programming Language

-`Dynamic programming language` is a term used in computer science to describe a class of *high-level programming languages* which, at *runtime*, execute many common programming behaviors that static programming languages perform during compilation.
-Dynamic languages are frequently (but not always) referred to as “scripting languages”.
-List of popular dynamic programming language: Javascript, Objective-C, Perl, PHP, Powershell, Python, Ruby.

 ## Hooking

 Kind of event handler, use call back function or some code to handles